reisir/tools/pages/01.home/02.writers-guide/docs.md

 ### Writing guidelines

- - Vegas Pro is owned by MAGIX since Vegas Pro 14.
-Do not call it "Sony Vegas"
+ - Vegas Pro has been owned by MAGIX since Vegas Pro 14.
+Do not call it "Sony Vegas".
+ - Please refrain from using meta text eg. "in this guide" or personal language eg. "now I will do x".
+If you see these on pages I've written, complain to me.
+ - You don't have to worry too much about the language / style you use when making guides.
+I will go over and edit them whether you want to or not.
+Except blog posts.

 ### Writing tips

  - You can save the content without reloading the editor with [kbd="ctrl + shift + S"]
+ - The page editor includes the Options and Advanced tabs.
+ 	- In options you can edit the Published status of a page, making it inaccessible.
+ 	- In Advanced you can edit the visibility of a page, making it not show up in the menu (but still accessible by url if it's published).
+ 	- You can also re-order pages in the Advanced tab (make sure the page has the Folder Numeric Prefix enabled).

 ### Editing your author profile